 Bagan – 4 Days

 How can you spend 2 weeks in Myanmar and not include the famous hot air balloon ride over Bagan?
 It will be the experience of a lifetime!
 We always advise you with the best prices and how to save on different occasions, but the hot air balloon ride is worth a little splurge!
-Usually the price is around $300 dollars, and if you have the budget to spare we encourage you take the ride!
+Usually, the price is around $300 dollars, and if you have the budget to spare we encourage you to take the ride!
 If not, watch the balloons taking off and painting the sunrise landscape from the ground and take amazing pictures with temples and balloons in the background!
+This was our Myanmar highlight.

 Exploring the Temples of Bagan

 Let us blow your mind – there are more than 2000 temples in Bagan!
 So visiting the best of them takes time!
-Thus, we allocated 4 days for Bagan as you want to make use of all the sunsets and sunrises and explore as many temples as you can!
+Thus, we allocated 4 days for Bagan in our 2 week Myanmar itinerary.
+You want to make use of all the sunsets and sunrises and explore as many temples as you can!
 The temples vary in size starting from huge 3 story temples with multiple entrances and gardens as well as walls around and finishing with 2m high round stupas.
 If you have visited other destinations in Asia you know what “overwhelmed by temples” means.
 However, somehow in Bagan, you cannot get enough of them.
 There is some magic to this place.
 Sit tight as we are releasing our Bagan Temple Guide soon, for all the best sunset, sunrise and photo spots and the best times to visit them!

 Rent an E-Bike and Cruise Around